Medications for Post-traumatic Stress Disorder

 - Risperidone (an antipsychotic medication)

-- Know what results and side effects to expect.
-Report them to your doctor.
+- Ask what side effects could occur.
+Report them to your child’s doctor.

 - You have any side effects that bother you

 - You feel that you are not getting results from your medications after the normal “waiting period”

 - You have further questions about usage or side effects

 Call for emergency help if you have any thoughts of self-injury or suicide